kaithoughtarchitect/noderr/docs/understanding-noderr.md

 The same Noderr Loop works perfectly in both environments!

-#### The First Critical Step
+#### The Critical Step

-This is why filling out `environment_context.md` is the FIRST thing you do - without it, the AI is like a skilled builder arriving at a job site without knowing whether they're in New York or Tokyo.
+This is why filling out `environment_context.md` is critical during installation - without it, the AI is like a skilled builder arriving at a job site without knowing whether they're in New York or Tokyo.
 Different places have different tools, different rules, different ways of doing things.

 This isn't overengineering - it's acknowledging the messy reality that every development environment is unique.
-By documenting it once, you prevent countless failed commands and confused debugging sessions.
+By documenting it once during the installation process, you prevent countless failed commands and confused debugging sessions.

 ### 11. The Project Constitution (noderr_project.md) - Your Living PRD